skamsie/nnn/README.md

 ## nnn

 News in Vim. [⁽(◍˃̵͈̑ᴗ˂̵͈̑)⁽](https://github.com/skamsie/nnn/raw/master/nnn.png)
-This is pretty much an interface for https://newsapi.org
+This is pretty much a vim / neovim interface for https://newsapi.org

 #### Use